pymc-devs/pytensor/doc/extending/inplace.rst

       # r3 is log(x) using the x from BEFORE the add_inplace
       # r3 is the SAME as r1, even if we wrote this line after the add_inplace line
-      # Pytensor is actually going to compute r3 BEFORE r2
+      # PyTensor is actually going to compute r3 BEFORE r2
       r3 = log(x)

       # this is log(x) using the x from AFTER the add_inplace (so it's like log(x + y))